ImDarkTom/ComfyUIMini/README.md

 node .
 ```

+_Note: You may experience a crash on first launch, this should be gone after launching it again_

-You may change the ComfyUI url/port in the config.json folder as well as the port the app runs on.
+You can change the ComfyUI url/port as well as the port the app runs on in the _/config/default.json_ file.

-After sucessfully running you should see text along the lines of `Running on http://<local-ip>:<port>` in the console, simply put the local address of your PC along with the port into the url bar of another device and you should be able to see the main page.
+After sucessfully running you should see text along the lines of `Running on http://<local-ip>:<port>` in the console, put this url into any device on your network and you should be able to access the UI.

 ## FAQ